syncfusion-content/fileformat-docs/File-Formats/Presentation/ASP-NET-MVC.md

 ---
-title: Loading and Saving the presentation in ASP.NET MVC platform
+title: Loading and Saving the Presentation in ASP.NET MVC platform
-description: Loading and Saving the presentation in ASP.NET MVC platform
+description: Loading and Saving the Presentation in ASP.NET MVC platform
 platform: file-formats
 control: Presentation
 documentation: ug
 ---
 # ASP.NET MVC

-The below code snippet demonstrates how to load and save a PowerPoint presentation in ASP.NET MVC platform:
+The below code snippet demonstrates how to load and save a PowerPoint Presentation in ASP.NET MVC platform:

 {% tabs %}

 {% highlight c# %}

-//Create a PowerPoint presentation
+//Create a PowerPoint Presentation

 IPresentation presentationDocument = Presentation.Create();

-//Add slide to the presentation
+//Add slide to the Presentation

 ISlide slide = presentationDocument.Slides.Add(SlideLayoutType.Blank);